 In September 2020, we entered into a confirmatory employment letter with Dr. Kevin Church, our vice president of discovery.
 The confirmatory employment letter has no specific term and provides that Dr. Church is an at-will employee and supersedes all prior employment agreements between Dr. Church and us.
 Dr. Church's current annual base salary is \$121,000 and he is eligible for an annual target cash incentive payment equal to 25% of his annual base salary.
-Provided Dr. Church remains employed by us through the effective date of this offering, his annual base salary will be increased to \$230,000.
+In connection with this offering, Dr. Church's annual base salary was increased to \$230,000.